lowquark/zinc/README.md

       }
     }

 Basically, the modification of a struct is restricted to certain modules.
-All other functions are given read-only access.
+All other modules are given read-only access.
 This is very similar to C++'s `friend`, but instead applies to namespaces (modules).
-This enables information hiding in a very straightforward way, and it expresses certain dataflow patterns very simply and explicitly in a way that I think traditional OOP solutions do not.
+If a module doesn't have acces, it sees everything as const.
+This enables the creation of object interfaces, and it expresses certain dataflow patterns very simply and explicitly in a way that I think traditional OOP solutions do not.

 # znc (Zinc Compiler)

 I have a few thousand lines of Lua that spit out x86-64 assembly.
-One day I would like to have a C implementation.
+One day I'd like to have a C implementation.
 It's not much yet, so here's some compiler output:

 ### Input file